 Everything is bigger in Texas and so is this larger than life cake.
 It is without a doubt The Best Chocolate Sheet Cake Ever.
 Not only is it ultra-moist but, it has just the right amount of chocolatiness from the thin layer of cake and the fudgy icing that reminds me of a rich mug of hot cocoa.
 Easy to make?
 Definitely!
 The batter mixes in 1 bowl.
 Easy peasy.

-chef baking tips for chocolate sheet cake
+chef baking tips for making chocolate sheet cake from scratch

 - This is a pretty foolproof recipe.
 No mixer is needed.